 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: forward tilt, Egg Launch, and Egg Throw.
+- Primary damage-racking moves: forward tilt, neutral special, and up special.
 Yoshi’s forward tilt is his best standard attack.
 It’s fast and deals decent damage, but lacks range.
 Egg Launch should be used very often, as its quick start-up and enhanced damage make it an effective option at close range.
 Yoshi’s amiibo is extraordinarily accurate with Egg Throw – during training, encourage your amiibo to use this move at far range and against recovering opponents.

 - Primary KO moves: forward smash and up smash.
 As mentioned before, Yoshi has immense trouble getting KOs.
 His forward smash is powerful, but has punishable ending lag and only hits directly in front of him.
 Up smash, on the other hand, is faster but deals less damage and has even poorer range.
 Rotate both of these moves as you see fit.

 - Moves to avoid: grab.
 Yoshi’s grab is absolutely horrible.
 It’s sluggish and brings him no notable benefit.
 Use Egg Launch instead – it’s somehow faster (even though Egg Launch and grab both involve eating the opponent) and inflicts more damage overall.

 - Utilize down aerial sparingly.
 Yoshi’s down aerial is the only aerial attack worth using.
 It deals over 30% of damage if all hits connect, and can pressure shields to the point of breaking them.
 Even with all of its advantages, it should be used infrequently.
 Prioritize forward tilt, Egg Launch, and Egg Throw at low percentages, and forward smash and up smash at high percentages.